Zinedine Zidane Announces Departure from Real Madrid

 Zinedine Zidane won a trophy every 97.6 days on average whilst in charge of Real Madrid.
 He won 9 of the 13 trophies available to him. 😳 https://t.co/IAs73aAWqG

-The 45-year-old will likely now be overwhelmed with offers of work, and the French national team job could be up for grabs depending on how Les Bleus fare at the 2018 FIFA World Cup, per French football writer Robin Bairner:
+The 45-year-old will likely be overwhelmed with offers of work, and the France job could be up for grabs depending on how Les Bleus fare at the 2018 FIFA World Cup, per French football writer Robin Bairner:

 Robin Bairner @RBairner